intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 }
 ```

-It is quite simple to do other operations like `max` or `min` or
+It is quite simple to do other operations like `max` or `min` or operate on
-operate on other datatypes like `FloatingPoint` or `FixedPoint`
+other datatypes like `FloatingPoint` or `FixedPoint` replacing the operator
-replacing the operator `addReduce` with more complex hardware
+`addReduce` with more complex hardware generators, including `Module` instances.
-generators, including `Module` instances, or to manage data widening
+The `ReductionTree` can also manage data widening and sign extension for
-and sign extension.
+arithmetic operation reductions.

 ## Mux Reduction Tree

-Here is a more complex example (similar to, but not technically
+Here is a more complex example (similar to, but not technically reduction) that
-reduction) that passes in a control line that can be indexed by the
+passes in a control line that can be indexed by the depth of the tree to perform
-depth of the tree to perform a muxing operation, an operation quite
+a multiplexing (or 'mux'ing) operation, an operation quite useful in hardware.
-useful in hardware.
-Here you see the operation is now the `muxReduce`
+Here you see the operation is now the `muxReduce` method which injects a mux at
-method which injects a mux at each node of the tree.
-Recognize that
+each node of the tree.

-the `ReductionTree` component does not know apriori what the node
+Note that the `ReductionTree` component does not know apriori what the node
 hardware will be, giving it infinite extensibility.

 ```dart